danishayman/Cervical-Cancer-Predictive-Model/README.md

 2. **Preprocess Data**: Run the preprocessing cells to clean and prepare the data.
 3. **Train Models**: Use the provided pipeline to train and evaluate models.
 4. **Hyperparameter Tuning**: Modify parameters in the GridSearchCV section as needed.
+5. **Apply Advanced Techniques**: Run the evolutionary algorithm to optimize neural network architecture.
-5. **Export Results**: Save the processed dataset or model outputs for future use.
+6. **Export Results**: Save the processed dataset or model outputs for future use.

 ---